jmfd/travel-guides/tokyo.md

 ## Shinodome/Odaiba
 Shinodome's "Shio City" is relatively new and the most futuristic area of Tokyo.
 Take a walk around here.
 This is also where you can take the monorail to Odaiba, the artificial island.
 Odaiba has a beach and boardwalk.
 You can rent a dog and go shopping with it for the day (I didn't do this though).
 There's also some interesting futuristic architecture on this island.

+## Shinagawa
+There's an aged sake bar called [Shusaron](http://osakelist.com/en/shusaron-aged-sake-specialty-bar-in-shinagawa/) worth visiting.

+## Ginza
+Ginza is a fancy shopping district.
+From a tourist perspective, it is notable for having a Kabuki theate.
+This is a cornerstone of Japanese culture, but I found it a bit boring and would skip especially if you have limited time travelling.
+If you are in the neighborhood, Ginza does have a michelin-starred Katsu restaurant called [Katsuzen](https://thosewhowandr.com/blog/michelin-star-tokyo-katsuzen).
+Go for lunch for reasonable prices.
+Can you tell I love Japanese katsu???

 ## Tsukuji
 Home of the infamous fish market.
 If you go, get up VERY early (5am?) otherwise you'll miss the action like we did.
 Even so, you won't feel welcomed and likely get nearly hit by the fork lifts or flying fish.
 The restaurant inside the market called "Daiwa Sushi" has the reputation of being the best/freshest sushi in Japan, at the very least I hear it makes an awesome breakfast.